per-gron/overman/doc/bdd_interface.md

 Hooks within a given suite or subsuite are run in the order they are specified.

 Like tests, before and after hooks can be synchronous or asynchronous.
-Both the `done` style of asynchrony and promises are supported.
+Both the `done` style of asynchrony, promises and generators are supported.

 When a before hook fails, subsequent before hooks and the test will not be run.